When in Rome…

 While a dish of spaghetti and meatballs is an Italian-American favorite, most Italians living in the homeland eat their pasta as a primo and enjoy their meatballs (polpette) as a secondo.

-Writing in Smithsonian.com, Shaylyn Esposito suggests that one reason spaghetti got coupled with meatballs was that Americans were used to have a starch with their meal.
+Writing in Smithsonian.com, Shaylyn Esposito suggests that one reason spaghetti got coupled with meatballs was that Americans were used to having a starch with their meal.
 Another Italian food fact: Italians don’t eat pasta and meat off the same plate.

-Food Rule #6 – Don’t use a knife to cut spaghetti, or break spaghetti in half before boiling it
+Food Rule #6 – Don’t use a knife to cut spaghetti or break spaghetti in half before boiling it

 Never use a knife to cut spaghetti; twirl it on your fork